PRL-PRG/evalr-experiment/README.md

    - The `img` sub-directory contains all the plots included in the paper.
-   - The `tag` sub-directory contains latex tables and *tag* files - latex macros for each of the number that is used in the paper.
+   - The `tag` sub-directory contains latex tables and *tag* files - latex macros for each of the numbers that is used in the paper.

 You can view the files from your machine.
-Please note that all the data are base on just a single-package corpus and thus some metric are not relevant.
+Please note that all the data are base on just a single-package corpus and thus some metrics are not relevant.

-The following is the list of the results that we include in the paper (the figure/table headings should be click-able links):
+The following is the list of the results that we include in the paper (the figure/table headings should be clickable links):

 ---